 Mt.
 Watson is a prominent peak on the west side of Highway 150 in the Uinta Mountains.
 The lakes around the peak are extremely popular for hiking, fishing and camping.
 A climb of Mt.
-Watson may be you are only reprieve from the bugs.
+Watson may be the only reprieve from the bugs.
 Surprisingly, although it is so accessible from so many campsites and trails, few hikers take a shot at the summit.
 We camped at Cliff Lake; my 2 year old was able to walk there from the trailhead.
-My wife and I summated carrying both our children so how tough could it be!

 From the parking lot, take the trail west above Crystal Lake.
 Within a mile, look for a trail (second right) dropping down for access to Cliff, Watson, and Clyde Lakes.
 Follow this along the west shores of Lily Lakes, then climbing to 200 feet to Cliff Lake.
 Continue hiking past petit, Linear and Watson Lakes.
 At Clyde Lake, ascend up through meadows, rocks and forest patches to near the northeast ridge.
 To avoid some scramble sections, traverse left of the ridge.
 Climb just south of the ridgeline on heather and rock slopes to the top of the ridge at 11,000 feet.
 Follow the ridge on boulders to the summit.
 There you will find lots of room to relax and enjoy the Western Uintas peaks and lakes.